scottish-government-design-system/designsystem.gov.scot/styles/colour-customisation/index.md

 * any neutrals (white, black and greys)
 * highlight colours drawn from the wider secondary palette to meet a specific need – for example, to represent skin tones or to include an item that has a specific colour, such as a stop sign

+## Data visualisation colour palette

+We’re currently in the process of designing specific colour palettes to use with charts, maps and infographics.
+These all have additional requirements.
+You can get more guidance on how to [create effective and accessible charts](/guidance/charts/) to use with the Design System.

 ## How to use a custom palette

-You can use custom palette colours in the graphical elements of a website to create a unique and identifiable design.
-Graphical elements include any:
+You can use custom palette colours in the graphical elements of a website.
+Graphical elements include:

 * illustrations
 * imagery
-* charts
-* graphs
-* infographics
+* data visualisation
 * animations

-You should use all elements taken from the Design System without making any changes to the colour, including:
+You should use all elements taken from the Design System without making any changes to the colour.
+This includes:

 * components
 * typography
 * spacing
 * interactive states

-As all custom palettes include core colours from the Design System, our elements will match your custom palette without the need to change any CSS.
+All custom palettes include core colours from the Design System.
+The Design System’s elements will match your custom palette without the need to change any CSS.

 ## Accessible use of colour

-Graphical elements using the custom colour palettes should conform to [level AA of the Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/#contrast-minimum).
-This includes making sure that there is enough contrast for users to be able to identify the key elements of the design.
+Graphical elements using the custom colour palettes should meet [level AA of the Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/#contrast-minimum).

+You should ensure there’s enough contrast for users to be able to identify the key elements of the design.
 You can [check the contrast](https://webaim.org/resources/contrastchecker/) to see if colour combinations meet the required standards.

-Graphical elements should avoid the inclusion of text unless purely for decoration.
-Any text included which is essential to content will need to be accessible to assistive technology.
+Graphical elements should avoid including text unless for decoration.
+You should ensure any text included is accessible to assistive technology.

 All graphics should include a meaningful alt attribute describing the content.

-You will need to include an accessible alternative (such as a transcript) for any text or narrated content in:
+You need to include an accessible alternative - like a transcript - for any text or narrated content in:

 * animations
 * motion graphics
 * film clips

-We designed all our elements to conform to Web Content Accessibility Guidelines.
+All elements meet Web Content Accessibility Guidelines.

 Using the Design System with custom graphical elements will help public sector websites and services meet the required accessibility standards.